metral/pulumihome/Planning-and-Work-Items.md

 ### TL;DR: minimal label requirements

 - **PRs that are a breaking change must have the `impact/breaking` label.** This always implies `impact/changelog`, so you don't have to use both labels.
 - **PRs that have a user-facing change must have the `impact/changelog` label.** If a feature needs product documentation, it must  have this label.
-The first comment in the PR should have a user-facing description of the PR.
+The PR should have a user-facing description of the change.
 This text will be copy-edited before adding to change log.
+So, don't worry about the right user-facing text, just make sure everything relevant is captured.
 - **If an issue is closed without writing code**, use a `resolution` label.

 ### To also help keep issues orderly